aws/karpenter-provider-aws/website/content/en/preview/getting-started/getting-started-with-karpenter/_index.md

 {{% script file="./content/en/{VERSION}/getting-started/getting-started-with-karpenter/scripts/step08-apply-helm-chart.sh" language="bash"%}}

 {{% alert title="Warning" color="warning" %}}
+Karpenter supports using [Kubernetes Common Expression Language](https://kubernetes.io/docs/reference/using-api/cel/) for validating its Custom Resource Definitions out-of-the-box; however, this feature is not supported on versions of Kubernetes < 1.25.
+If you are running an earlier version of Kubernetes, you will need to use the Karpenter admission webhooks for validation instead.
+You can enable these webhooks with `--set webhook.enabled=true` when applying the Karpenter helm chart.
+{{% /alert %}}

+{{% alert title="Warning" color="warning" %}}
 Karpenter creates a mapping between CloudProvider machines and CustomResources in the cluster for capacity tracking.
 To ensure this mapping is consistent, Karpenter utilizes the following tag keys:

 * `karpenter.sh/managed-by`